palantirnet/devkit/README.md

 # Devkit

-Devkit is the framework in which Palantir.net builds it's Vagrant boxes for projects.
-Devkit uses many tools including Packer, Ansible, Atlas, Vagrant, and ServerSpec.
+Devkit is a framework to build Vagrant boxes for our projects' development environments.
+This framework uses many tools including Packer, Ansible, Atlas, Vagrant, and ServerSpec.

 ## Development Requirements

-- Packer 0.11.0 (`brew install packer`)
+- Packer 0.11.0
-- Ansible 2.0 (`brew install homebrew/versions/ansible20`, or maybe `brew switch ansible 2.0.2.0`)
+- Ansible 2.0
 - VMWare
 - VirtualBox
 - Vagrant